KCC Productions and the Van Dyke Cafe present Big Poppa E and the E Band

 While family and other commitments would interrupt his career, E always returned to his roots in blues, and 2000 saw the release of his second album, “The First Time Out”, an extraordinary recording that was an eclectic mix of ten original compositions comprising Blues, R&B, Jazz, Delta and Gospel.
 In 2002, E hit his stride, adding his exceptional harmonica skills and powerful vocals to the mix.
 He delivers charismatic, compelling, and passionate performances that are charged with emotion and filled with his authentic signature style.
 Always experimenting with new sounds, he sometimes makes bold, daring renditions of obscure tunes of legendary icons such as Robert Johnson, Howlin’ Wolf, Muddy Waters and John Lee Hooker, adding his unique spin to them.

 2006 was a creative year for E, what with three albums released and building his own record label, Black Owl Music.
 While his albums showcase the sensual range of his vocals and the use of his voice as an incredibly multi-faceted instrument, it is his haunting harp signature style that captivates and inspires his audience.
-“Mississippi Reminiscence” is the most personal of his work, and “Five Long Years: A Tribute To Carey Bell” has been hailed as sheer unadulterated blues.Be sure to tell them Soul Of Miami sent you!
+“Mississippi Reminiscence” is the most personal of his work, and “Five Long Years: A Tribute To Carey Bell” has been hailed as sheer unadulterated blues.If you love Soul Of Miami, please consider leaving a testimonial.

 Click here to sign up for the Soul Of Miami email list.